HPV-positive oropharyngeal cancer: Surgery

-Historically, surgery provided the single approach to head and neck cancer.
-Surgical management of OPC carried significant morbidity with a transcervical (through the neck) approach, often involving mandibulotomy, in which the jawbone (mandible) is split.
+Historically, surgery provided a single approach to head and neck cancer.
+Surgical management of OPC carries significant morbidity with a transcervical (through the neck) approach, often involving mandibulotomy, in which the jawbone (mandible) is split.
 This is referred to as an open surgical technique.
 Consequently, surgical approaches declined in favour of radiation.
 In the United States, the use of surgery declined from 41% of cases in 1998 to 30% by 2009, the year that the Food and Drug Administration approved the use of the newer techniques.